sameeruddin/Car-Detection-using-RaspberryPi/README.md

 ### Prerequisites
 Hardware:

-Raspberry Pi 3/2 not zero(no official TensorFlow installation is provided) Raspberry Pi Camera Module
+1. Raspberry Pi 3/2 not zero(no official TensorFlow installation is provided)
+2. Raspberry Pi Camera Module
-One Micro SD-Card
+3. One Micro SD-Card
-One Breadboard
+4. One Breadboard
-One push button
+5. One push button
-One RED LED
+6. One RED LED
-One GREEN LED
+7. One GREEN LED
-Three 330Ω resistor's and some jumper cables
+8.Three 330Ω resistor's and some jumper cables

 Softwares:
 RASPBIAN STRETCH or RASPBIAN STRETCH LITE OS